40s: Demographics

-Due to lack of reliable demographic data, estimates of the world population in the 1st century vary wildly, with estimates for AD 1 varying from 150 to 300 million.
-Demographers typically do not attempt to estimate most specific years in antiquity, instead giving approximate numbers for round years such as AD 1 or AD 200.
-However, attempts at reconstructing the world population in more specific years have been made, with Manning (2008) tentatively estimating the world population in AD 40 as 247 million.
+In the absence of reliable demographic data, estimates of the world population in the 1st century vary widely: figures for AD 1 ranging from 150 to 300 million.
+Demographers rarely attempt to estimate the population for most specific years in antiquity, instead giving approximate numbers for round years such as AD 1 or AD 200.
+Scott Manning has tentatively put the population in AD 40 at 247 million.